papanito/devenv/roles/core/README.md

-# Role "core"
+# Role "core"  <!-- omit in toc -->

-Core stuff - TBD
+This role is used for setting up different core functionality

+- Mount shares